kritanjalijain/ML_from_Scratch/Day40_Projects/README.md

 In the second part, you will use principal component analysis to find a low-dimensional representation of face images.

 ### Project Structure
- `pca.m`  - Octave/MATLAB script to set up the dataset for the problem and make calls to user-defined functions.
+ `main_pca.m`  - Octave/MATLAB script to set up the dataset for the problem and make calls to user-defined functions.
-`.m` - Octave/MATLAB script for the first part on K-means `pca.m` - Octave/MATLAB script for the second part on PCA
+`Main_imagecompression.m` - Octave/MATLAB script for the first part on K-means `main_pca.m` - Octave/MATLAB script for the second part on PCA

 * data1.mat - Example Dataset for PCA
 * data2.mat - Example Dataset for K-means